 With Stephen, as the new CEO, his bold approaches to the board’s vision launched us into a new era.
 Since his arrival in November 2017, we reduced loss of funds, created bookkeeping processes that are transparent and began to re-market and reposition AO.
 We are the lead agency for our Indigenous EarlyON center as well as establishing the foundational elements to become a hub of wrap-around services.
 From an advertising perspective, our vision has shifted which is evident through the new logo, new website and utilizing our social media for more effective communication and promotions.

-AO is branching out to engage other organizations – both Indigenous and non-Indigenous to utilize our history and reputation to begin to offer more resources and services to our First Nations, Métis, and Inuit population.
+AO is branching out to engage other organizations – both Indigenous and non-Indigenous to utilize our history and reputation to begin to offer more resources and services to our First Nations, Inuit and Métis population.
 The idea of a hub, or centralized service provider, is taking root by having the EarlyON as an anchor to draw in other programs and services that enable AO to provide the necessary wrap around services for their clients and families.
 This is all while we currently operate as an Employment Ontario agency.
 As the operation takes shape, our governance and strategic direction also align.

 We have muddled through various challenges as many of our board members are ‘rookie’ board members and we have learned many valuable lessons along the way.
 We navigated difficult waters of accusations, gossip and lateral violence as we worked in confidence repairing some of the imminent issues of AO.
 We improved our own operations as a board and with each meeting are putting together more details, aggressive plans and communication amongst us all.
 For AO to grow, we as a board also need to grow and as newbies in this business of sitting as board members, we have had some bumps.
 But in the end, each board member has a shared vision for AO and as I like to say, “A great heart and a common purpose to make sustainable and culturally appropriate changes.”

 As we begin on the journey of diversifying AO and setting AO as a leader in operations, direction and community partnerships, I am cautiously optimistic.
 I am cautious as there is a metaphor within the Indigenous community of ‘crabs in the bucket.’
 The story goes, “Crabs in one bucket like to keep their crabs in their bucket, and if anyone tries to leave the bucket, they get pulled back in.”
-However, I like to think that the AO bucket is supportive, and we try to encourage our crabs to move onward and thus encourage other crabs to leave their buckets.
+However, I like to think that the AO bucket is supportive — we try to encourage our crabs to move onward and thus encourage other crabs to leave their buckets.
 We rely on one another, support each other and reach out to provide a hand up out of the bucket.
-It is time for our Indigenous ways of doing, of practicing our cultures, and there is an ongoing need to recall, and genuinely use, our values of honesty, truth, respect, courage and have those values guide our decisions in a true sense, not simply as words but as our way of moving AO toward what it was originally intended to be.
+It is time for our Indigenous ways of doing, of practicing our cultures, and there is an ongoing need to recall and genuinely use our values of honesty, truth, respect, courage and have those values guide our decisions in a true sense, not simply as words but as our way of moving AO toward what it was originally intended to be.

 Our Future